 What can you and your local do to make a difference?

-RIVERVIEW – Commemorative event, Wednesday, December 6, 6:30 p.m., Fr.
+RIVERVIEW – Commemorative event, Thursday, December 6, 6:30 p.m., Fr.
 Dan Bohan Centre, 5 Fatima Drive (next to Riverview Town Hall), followed by a candlelight vigil and laying of the roses at the monument at Caseley Park.
 A special collection of women’s personal care products will be collected at the door.
 Organized by the December 6th Committee of the Moncton and District Labour Council.
-For more information: phone (506) 852-9609.
+For more information phone (506) 852-9609.